-Based on the foregoing, the concept 'state of the art' is usually used to describe all knowledge accumulated to-date and practice in general terms (including but not limited to clinical practice, conceptual thinking in the scientific/clinical field, consensus guidelines, the latest versions of the inter/national standards and regulations, etc.) on a subject and products to minimise user and patient risk in balance to its benefits.
-It shall be noted that the concept of generally acknowledge state of the art implies general acceptance of such, rather than individual or local interpretation.
+Based on the foregoing, the concept 'state of the art' is usually used to describe all knowledge accumulated to date and practice in general terms (including but not limited to clinical practice, conceptual thinking in the scientific / clinical field, consensus guidelines, the latest versions of the inter- / national standards and regulations, etc.) on a subject and products to minimise user and patient risk in balance to its benefits.
+It shall be noted that the concept of generally acknowledged state of the art implies general acceptance as such, rather than individual or regional interpretation.

 A device satisfies the 'state of the art' criteria when it has been designed and manufactured to reflect and incorporate that knowledge and practice.
 The determination of what is the current state of knowledge may always be a matter on which there are different views.
 Still, it is based on the robust evidence at that point in time (as opposed for example to hypotheses, speculation, etc.).
+As 'state of the art' reflects the thinking at a point in time, the state of the art of a specific device may not be static and can change as current knowledge and practice changes.